 SSA Disability Listing

-In order to meet the requirements of this listing you must show that the nerve root or spinal cord are affected and that you have either:
+The Social Security Administration’s spinal disorder listing addresses many causes of neck pain.
+To meet the requirements of this listing, you must show that the nerve root or spinal cord is affected and that you have either:

-- spinal nerve root compression pain, limited movement of your spine, and muscle weakness with loss of feeling or reflexes in those muscles, or
+- Spinal nerve root compression pain, limited movement of your spine, and muscle weakness with loss of feeling or reflexes in those muscles or

-- spinal arachnoiditis, a painful disorder caused by inflammation in the spine that requires you to change positions more than once every two hours.
+- Spinal arachnoiditis (a painful disorder caused by inflammation in the spine that requires you to change positions more than once every two hours.)

 - Joint Dysfunction (Section 1.02), or